Trail Tips for Running Uphill and Downhill

 Brought To You By Salomon

 Running uphill and downhill on the trails can be challenging.
-Lucky for you, we've partnered with the popular trail running brand, Salomon, to offer some helpful tips on tackling the trails and staying safe.
+Lucky for you, we've partnered with the well-known trail running brand, Salomon, to offer some helpful tips on tackling the slopes and staying safe.

-One of the factors runners will quickly notice when they start trail running is the ever-changing topography.
+One of the things runners will quickly notice when they begin trail running is the ever-changing topography.
 Trail runners constantly find themselves face-to-face with challenging inclines and thrilling declines.
-Whether you're going uphill or downhill, it can be intimidating and also very taxing on your body to overcome these obstacles.
-So what's our advice?
+And whether you're going uphill or downhill, it can be intimidating and also very taxing on your body to overcome these obstacles.
+Our advice?
 Embrace it!
 Accept the challenges of the trails and meet them head-on.
-We've partnered with the popular brand Salomon to offer some techniques and strategies from decades of experience that can help you make these mounds, hills, or mountains much more manageable.
+We've partnered with top trail running brand Salomon to offer some techniques and strategies from decades of experience that can help you make these mounds, hills, or mountains much more manageable.

 Stride Length

-A major difference when running on trails as opposed to the road or track, is the need to alter your stride.
-Because there are more obstacles to tackle, in addition to more frequent, dramatic variances in both incline and decline, runners will need to adjust their step length and cadence accordingly.
-We recommend shorter strides with a higher cadence (steps-per-minute), to give you more adaptability and control to avoid tripping or falling over obstacles in the path.
-A short, high-cadence stride will also help you save energy so that you can finish your trail running adventure without getting too worn out.
+A key difference when running on trails, as opposed to the road or track, is the need to alter your stride.
+Because there are more obstacles to manoeuvre around, as well as more frequent, dramatic variances in both incline and decline, runners will need to adjust their step length and cadence accordingly.
+We recommend shorter strides with a higher cadence (steps-per-minute), which will give you more adaptability and control to avoid tripping or falling over obstacles in the path.
+Using a short, high-cadence stride will also help you conserve energy so that you can finish your trail running adventure without getting too worn out.

 Running Uphill

-Regardless of your running experience or fitness level, running uphill can be quite a challenge.
-Luckily, there are slight changes in running technique that can make climbing hills feel a lot easier.
+No matter your amount of running experience or your fitness level, running uphill can be very challenging.
+Fortunately, there are slight changes in running technique that can make climbing hills feel easier.
 The first strategy is to slow down.
-The aim of trail running is to keep a consistent effort, not necessarily a consistent pace.
-When you start attacking an incline, you will need to adjust your pace so you can continue to run efficiently and conserve energy for later in your run.
+The goal of trail running is to keep a consistent effort, not necessarily a consistent pace.
+When you start attacking an incline, you will need to moderate your pace so you can continue to run efficiently and conserve energy for later in your run.
 Depending on the length and steepness of the climb, you may decide that power hiking is more efficient and just as fast.

-For those who can run up the incline, ensure you shorten your stride and run on the balls of your feet.
-Avoid leaning forward too much; instead, keep your torso upright with your centre of gravity over your forefoot.
+For those who can run up the incline, make sure to shorten your stride and run on the balls of your feet.
+Avoid leaning forward too much; instead, keep your torso upright with your centre of gravity over the forefoot.
 This technique will properly engage your leg muscles to maintain an efficient running form and enable the lungs to better take in oxygen.
 A strong arm swing will also help propel you up the hill.

 Running Downhill